omargabrielaguilar/omargabrielaguilar/README.md

-# 👋 Hi, I'm Omar Gabriel aka 'biignoisee'
+# Hi, I'm Omar Gabriel aka 'biignoisee'
-## VILT Developer (Vue • Inertia.js • Laravel • Tailwind)
+## VILT Developer (Vue • Inertia. js • Laravel • Tailwind)

 I build modern, fast, and clean web applications using the **VILT stack**.
 My focus is creating products that feel smooth, load fast, and are structured well enough to scale without turning into spaghetti code.

-I’ve spent the last **3+ years** working as a backend dev (Laravel/PHP), and now I'm doubling down on becoming a **full-on indie hacker** — building on the internet, shipping fast, and helping clients launch products that actually make money.
+I've spent the last **3+ years** working as a backend dev (Laravel/PHP), and now I'm doubling down on becoming a **full-on indie hacker** — building on the internet, shipping fast, and helping clients launch products that actually make money.

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 ### **VILT / Full Stack**
 - **Vue 3** (Composition API, Pinia)